-Allows users to copy content from a Google app (Gmail, Drive, Docs, Sheets, and Slides) in their work account to a Google app in their personal account or a third-party app.
+Allows users to copy content from a Google app (such as Gmail, Drive, Docs, Sheets, Slides, and Chat) in their work account to a Google app in their personal account or a third-party app.
 Also allows users to drag content between Google apps, for any account.

 To prevent users from copying or dragging information from their work account, or using the All inboxes feature (which combines messages from multiple Gmail accounts into one inbox), uncheck the box.